vivaria/edisonrul.ing/docs/source/cards/revived-king-ha-des.md

-# REVIVED KING HA DES
+# Revived King Ha Des

 > ① Negate the effects of Effect Monsters destroyed by battle with Zombie-Type monsters you control.